 - Awareness of diversity and values: Students will be aware of and sensitive to human diversity and the values and beliefs that bind societies together and make them distinct from each other.

-- (Criminal Justice) demonstrate knowledge of criminological theories and the criminal justice system (police, courts, and corrections).
+- Criminal Justice: Students will demonstrate knowledge of criminological theories and the criminal justice system (police, courts, and corrections).

-- (History) demonstrate an integrated knowledge of human, social, political, cultural and intellectual systems.
+- History: Students will demonstrate an integrated knowledge of human, social, political, cultural and intellectual systems.

-- (Political Science) demonstrate knowledge of political behavior, systems, and theories.
+- Political Science: Students will demonstrate knowledge of political behavior, systems, and theories.

-- (Psychology) demonstrate understanding of the theories and basic research issues of psychology.
+- Psychology: Students will demonstrate understanding of the theories and basic research issues of psychology.

 We offer a wealth of internship opportunities with the local, state, and federal government as well as private organizations and museums.
 Recent graduates have held internships with, for example,